Dr Richard Dune

-Are you ready for the CQC single assessment framework?
+What is the new CQC single assessment framework?

 Over the last few years, the health and social care sector has undergone substantial regulatory changes.
 During the COVID-19 pandemic, the Care Quality Commission (CQC) sought alternative methods of regulation, some of which have been incorporated into the new inspection framework.
 Hence, the CQC aims to implement a more dynamic, data-driven approach that places people's experiences at the centre of regulation and assessment.

-The CQC have developed a new framework which early adopters are expected to start implementing in April 2023.
+The CQC has developed a new framework that early adopters are expected to implement in April 2023.
 You should understand how these significant changes may affect how they regulate and inspect your organisation.

 In this article, Dr Richard Dune gives an overview of the new CQC inspection and assessment framework.
 He will outline the reasons for these changes and how health and social care organisations can prepare for them.